-For the Years Ended December 31, 2012 and 2011 (in thousands, except share and per share data)
+For the Years Ended December 31, 2013 and 2012 (in thousands, except share and per share data)

-The Company has one Level 3 financial instrument, an embedded derivative that is recorded at fair value on a periodic basis.
-The embedded derivative is evaluated under the hierarchy of FASB ASC Subtopic 480-10, FASB ASC Paragraph 815-25-1 and FASB ASC Subparagraph 815-10-15-74 addressing embedded derivatives.
-The fair value of such embedded derivative is estimated using the Monte Carlo simulation model.
-The foregoing embedded derivative has certain anti-dilution and exercise price reset provisions which qualify the embedded derivative to be classified as a liability under FASB ASC 815 (see note 11).
+The Company had one Level 3 financial instrument during the year ended December 31, 2013, that being an embedded derivative that was recorded at fair value on a periodic basis.
+The embedded derivative was evaluated under the hierarchy of FASB ASC Subtopic 480-10, FASB ASC Paragraph 815-25-1 and FASB ASC Subparagraph 815-10-15-74 addressing embedded derivatives.
+The fair value of such embedded derivative was estimated using the Monte Carlo simulation model.
+The foregoing embedded derivative had certain anti-dilution and exercise price reset provisions which qualified the embedded derivative to be classified as a liability under FASB ASC 815.
+Upon the final settlement of the Senior Convertible Notes, this liability was extinguished as the underlying conversion option had been executed.
+As such, the fair value of the liability was reduced to zero upon conversion (see note 11).

-As of December 31, 2012, the following table represents the Company's fair value hierarchy for items that are required to be measured at fair value on a recurring basis:
+As of December 31, 2013, the following table represents the Company's fair value hierarchy for items that are required to be measured at fair value on a recurring basis:

-Fair Value Level 1 Level 2 Level 3
+Fair Value Level 1 Level 2 Level 3 Warrant liabilities - - 4,921 -

-Embedded conversion feature liability \$ 3,934

-Warrant liabilities - - \$ 2,766 • -